CloudNationHQ/az-cn-go-wammcp/README.md

 }
 ```

 The token is optional and only requires `repo → public_repo` rights.
+Without a token, syncing still works but may hit lower rate limits.

 ## Build from source

 make build

+Run the server after building:

+`./bin/az-cn-wam-mcp --org cloudnationhq --db index.db`

 ## Example Queries

-**Once configured, you can ask any agentic agent that supports additional mcp servers:**
+**Once configured, you can ask any agentic agent that supports additional MCP servers:**

-List all network related modules
+Search all network related modules.

-Get module info for vnet and show required variables
+Show module info for vnet and show required variables.

-Generate example usage for storage and private link
+Show example usage for storage with private link.

-Compare the pattern dynamic block identity across all modules and show the inconsistencies and flavours
+Compare dynamic "identity" across all modules and show only the ones that are different in code.

-Search for the resource nat rules in the virtual wan module
+Search code for resource azurerm_nat_rule in virtual wan and show it.

-Search for the dynamic block delegation in the vnet module
+Search code for dynamic "delegation" in vnet and show it.

-Get module info for keyvault and show all resources and how they relate
+Show module info for keyvault and list all resources.

-List all module examples for automation accounts
+List all examples for automation account.

+Search code for validation { in the private endpoint module

+Search code for for_each = merge(flatten and name the modules

+Start full module sync.

+Sync only updated modules.

 ## Direct Database Access

-The indexed data is stored in a SQLite database file, which you can query also directly:
+The indexed data is stored in a SQLite database file with FTS5 enabled.
+You can query it directly for ad‑hoc inspection:

 `sqlite3 index.db "SELECT name, description FROM modules LIMIT 10"`